-During the fiscal year 2010, the Corporation has declared and paid quarterly dividends totaling \$0.20 annually per Class A Share and Class B Share.
 During the first and second quarters of 2011, the Corporation declared a dividend of \$0.05 per Class A Share and Class B Share.
-Given the significant investments of the Corporation in its capital projects and the launches of several specialty services, the Board of Directors suspended the payment of its dividends since the third quarter of 2011.
-No dividends were paid during the fiscal year 2012.
+Given the significant investments of the Corporation in its capital projects and the launches of several specialty services, on August 8, 2011, the Board of Directors decided to suspend until further notice the payment of its dividend.
+Consequently, no dividends were paid during the fiscal years 2012 and 2013.